marora7926/aus_insci_project/README.md

 WHEN I click the FIRST NAVTAB, which is about Aus-InSCI Project THEN I presented with THREE Sub-components NAVTABS, namely Aus-InSCI 2018, Aus-InSCI 2023 and Translation Project WHEN I click any of the Sub-components NAVTABS
-I AM presented with information realed to Aus-InSCI 2018, Aus-InSCI 2023 and Translation Project, respectively
+I AM presented with information related to Aus-InSCI 2018, Aus-InSCI 2023 and Translation Project, respectively

-WHEN I click the SECOND NAVTAB, which is about Reseach Partners, THEN I presented with THREE Sub-components NAVTABS, namely Research Team, Advisory Committees and Partner Organisations.
+WHEN I click the SECOND NAVTAB, which is about Research Partners, THEN I presented with THREE Sub-components NAVTABS, namely Research Team, Advisory Committees and Partner Organisations.

   WHEN I click the Research Team Sub-components NAVTABS THEN I AM presented with a short portfolio for each member of the research team from the four participating Australian states

-  WHEN I click the Advisory Commitees Sub-components NAVTABS THEN I AM presented with membership list of each of the working committees
+  WHEN I click the Advisory Committees Sub-components NAVTABS THEN I AM presented with membership list of each of the working committees

   WHEN I click the Partner Organisation Sub-components NAVTABS